-Let’s dive in and think about how a customer feedback system can benefit your business’s customer experience management strategy.
+Let’s dive in and think about how a customer feedback system can benefit your business’s customer experience management strategy:

 What is Customer Feedback?

+What are the types of customer feedback?
 Technology has expanded the ways in which feedback is generated, captured, and collected.
 Now, customers can share their feedback using various platforms and channels, such as:

 - Online reviews and ratings